Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

 Export the values at sd=3 and keep this list for later comparison to other methods.

 ### LFMM
-LFMM tests for association between loci and environmental variables, taking population structure by introducing hidden latent factors into the model and identifying non-random associations between SNPs and environmental variables.
+LFMM tests for association between loci and environmental variables, taking population structure into account by introducing hidden latent factors into the model and identifying non-random associations between SNPs and environmental variables.
 As a first step, the optimal number of genetic clusters in the dataset should be determined to set the number of latent factors in the model.
 We used the sNMF function on Day Two to show that K=3 was optimal, so we'll use that today.
 Load required packages: